 Counselling can enable some deeper personal insights and help you find better ways of coping with problems.

-24-hour notice is expected if you need to cancel.
-Otherwise you will be charged for the full appointment.
+24 hours’ notice is expected if you need to cancel.
+Otherwise, the full appointment fee will be applied.

 If you have any complaint or concern regarding my conduct, it is preferred if you bring it to my attention.
 If not resolved to your satisfaction you may approach New Zealand Association of Counsellors or Health and Disability Commission to have it addressed.

 The counselling relationship is built on trust between counsellor and client, therefore anything that is shared in session will remain confidential.
 There are some limits to this, which are:

 If I believe you or another is at risk of imminent harm: where possible I would let you know and discuss it with you, and my supervisor, before taking appropriate action.

 If a Court Order is received demanding records.

 For the purposes of professional supervision and education.

 I can ensure confidentiality in face-to-face communication but cannot ensure that electronic communication by telephone or internet will be confidential.

 Please be aware of this if you chose to communicate through e-mail, text, social media, Skype, Zoom or any similar format.
 Records and notes from sessions are the property of Resolve Counselling Limited.
 I can supply you a summary of those if requested. ------------------------------------------------------------------------------------------------- Confidentiality Agreement I ……………………………. …………………………. of ……………………. (suburb) consent to receiving counselling from Resolve Counselling.
 It has been explained to me that all personal information that I chose to disclose is confidential, will not be shared with any other person unless consented to, and will be kept in a secure location.